ruyakubu/BUILD-AzureML-workshop/README.md

         erroranalysis_job.set_limits(timeout=120)
 ```

 Once all the RAI components are configured with the parameters needed for the use case, the next thing to do is add all of them into the list of insights to include on the RAI dashboard.
-Then upload the dashboard and UX settings for the RAI Dashboard.
+Then upload the dashboard instance and UX settings for the RAI Dashboard.

 ``` python
         rai_gather_job = rai_gather_component(